Tramposo1312/terminal-todo/src/roadmap.md

 12. **Notifications**
     - [ ] Implement a system for reminders based on due dates
     - [ ] Integrate with system notifications (if running as a daemon)

+(It will probably never get to this level.
+I just put them here cause they sound cool.)